 Exelixis is on a mission to help cancer patients recover stronger and live longer.
 A critical part of that mission is increasing patient access to new cancer-fighting medicines — a majority of which are created through years of extensive R&D.

 R&D is and always has been the largest line item in Exelixis’ budget, and we maintain a high ratio of R&D investment to net revenue received relative to our industry.
 The revenue we receive from our commercialized products helps fuel the discovery and development of the next generation of drug candidates.
-Based on our calculations, we spent more than $2.6 billion over the course of more than 21 years on R&D on the way to the approval of our flagship medicine, CABOMETYX.
+Based on our calculations, we spent more than $2.6 billion on R&D over the course of more than 21 years on the way to the approval of our flagship medicine, CABOMETYX.

-The reason biopharmaceutical R&D is so expensive is because the process of discovering, refining and testing compounds for safety and effectiveness is long and labor intensive — as it should be.
+Biopharmaceutical R&D is so expensive because the process of discovering, refining and testing compounds for safety and effectiveness is long and labor intensive — as it should be.
 On average, it can take 10 to 15 years to develop a single new medicine, making it a very risky and iterative discovery and development process.
 Less than 12% of the investigational medicines that make it into phase 1 clinical trials are ultimately approved by the FDA.i Hundreds of thousands of compounds are tested in the lab in order to select the best candidates for clinical trials in cancer patients.
-Hundreds of patients are then enrolled in these trials to assess the safety and efficacy of the potential medicine, and these data are reviewed by independent regulatory agencies, such as the FDA and the European Medicines Agency (EMA).
+Hundreds of patients are then enrolled in these trials to assess the safety and efficacy of the potential medicine, and these data are reviewed by independent regulatory agencies, such as the FDA and the European Medicines Agency.
 Only if these agencies find that the drug has appropriate safety and efficacy and issue a formal regulatory approval can the drug be marketed.
 For example, cabozantinib, the compound from which our marketed products CABOMETYX and COMETRIQ are derived, has been tested in over 6,600 patients in various clinical trials through July 2019.
 Cabozantinib has been studied in more than 85 clinical trials as a single agent or in combination with other therapies, having shown potential to treat over 20 forms of solid cancer tumors, and is currently the subject of four phase 3 pivotal studies (CheckMate 9ER, COSMIC-311, COSMIC-312 and COSMIC-313) and a multi-cohort phase 1b study (COSMIC-021).